Executive Meta-Leadership Residential Program

 - Utilizing mentoring as a tool to support lifelong learning

+Designed for mid-level professionals who are on a career track to senior leadership positions.
 As a candidate for the ELC program and part of your application you will be required to individually choose a mentor.
 Your mentor should be someone in a SENIOR leadership position whether internal or external to your agency.
 Your mentor will be required to meet with you to discuss your leadership goals, work with you on setting up a system to measure your progress, provide guidance and share their own leadership lessons learned, meet with you regularly, and provide the program a brief at the end of the mentorship period.
 This is a mandatory component of the program so please prepare this information prior to starting your application.

 Please make sure to have your financial sponsor information ready as you will be required to submit it as part of the application.